 where $\mathcal{U}_n$ are global unitary channels generated by the Hamiltonian during the $n$'th evolution step.
 Choosing a basis for all local operators $\mathcal{O}_n$ we can define the influence functional \cite{feynman63} (IF) $\mathcal{I}$, also known as the influence matrix \cite{Sonner2021Dec} or process tensor \cite{Jorgensen2019Dec,backerVerifyingQuantumMemory2025}, in terms of a large tensor \cite{Pollock2018Jan,Cygorek2021Jan,Sonner2021Dec}

 The Greek indices $\mu=1\ldots \mathrm{dim}(\mathcal{H}_\mathrm{sys})^2$ label the Liouville-space (density matrix space) of the system, and can be contracted with the operators $\mathcal{O}_n$ to recover the corresponding local observable.
-Note that, in the influence functional, the environment degrees of freedom are completely traced out and are no longer accessible.
-In fact, the right-hand side of \eqref{eq:if_def} provides a special representation of the IF as a matrix product operator (MPO), where the environment degrees of freedom represent a virtual space that expresses the full tensor as a product of matrices, in the sense that for a given index $(\mu,\mu')$, $\mathcal{U}^{(\mu,\mu')}$ is a matrix.
+Note that, in the IF, the environment degrees of freedom are completely traced out and are no longer accessible.
+In fact, the right-hand side of \eqref{eq:if_def} provides a special representation of the IF as a matrix product operator (MPO), where the environment degrees of freedom represent a virtual space that expresses the full tensor as a product of matrices, in the sense that for a given index $(\mu,\mu')$, $\mathcal{U}^{\mu\mu'}$ is a matrix.
 The dimension of this matrix is the so-called MPO bond dimension, in this case corresponding to the full dimension of the environment state space.
 A key observation here is that, due to the periodicity of the driving, the channels obey $\mathcal{U}_{n+M}=\mathcal{U}_n$, and hence the individual tensors in the IF-MPO, are periodically repeating after $M$ steps \cite{Lerose2021May}, see Fig.~\ref{fig:sketch}a.
-Defining a Floquet propagator via $\mathcal{U}_{\mathrm{F}}=\mathcal{U}_M\cdots\mathcal{U}_1$ we can formulate a stroboscopic Floquet influence functional \cite{Lerose2021May} as
+Defining a Floquet propagator via $\mathcal{U}_{\mathrm{F}}=\mathcal{U}_M\cdots\mathcal{U}_1$ we can formulate a stroboscopic Floquet-IF \cite{Lerose2021May} as

 Within the standard Floquet framework, one usually defines a Floquet Hamiltonian via $\mathcal{U}_{\mathrm{F}}=\exp(-\ii [H_{\mathrm{F}},\cdot] T)$ \cite{bukov2015Universal, Mori2023Mar} generating a dynamical semi-group on the coarse-grained time grid.
-This general microscopic construction clearly shows that a representation for the influence functional in terms of a periodic MPO exists, but it cannot be used in practice because the environment Hilbert space is typically too large to allow for direct calculations.
-In the following, we demonstrate how to construct a compressed MPO representation of the influence functional that retains the periodic structure yet remains computationally tractable through a reduced bond dimension.
+This general microscopic construction clearly shows that a representation for the IF in terms of a time-periodic MPO exists, but it cannot be used in practice because the environment Hilbert space is typically too large to allow for direct calculations.
+In the following, we demonstrate how to construct a compressed MPO representation of the IF that retains the periodic structure yet remains computationally tractable through a reduced bond dimension.

 \paragraph*{Local driving} In this work we focus on the important case where the driving acts locally on the system, and provide an outlook for expansion to more general driving protocols later.
 For local driving the Hamiltonian takes the form